Public Health Emergency - Leading a Nation Prepared

-Legal authority is found in Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on national origin.
-In addition, Executive Order 13166, “Improving Access to Services for Persons with Limited English Proficiency,” requires Federal agencies to examine the services they provide, identify any need for services to LEP persons, and develop and implement a system to provide those services so persons with limited English proficiency can have meaningful access to them.
-Many Federal and other resources are available for emergency managers for translation and interpretation services:
+Title VI of the Civil Rights Act of 1964 prohibits discrimination based on national origin.
+In addition, Executive Order 13166, “Improving Access to Services for Persons with Limited English Proficiency,” requires federal agencies to examine the services they provide, identify any need for services to LEP persons, and develop and implement a system to provide access to services for individuals with limited English proficiency.

 Home | Contact Us | Accessibility | Privacy Policies | Disclaimer | HHS Viewers & Players | HHS Plain Language | Vulnerability Disclosure Policy

 Assistant Secretary for Preparedness and Response (ASPR), 200 Independence Ave., SW, Washington, DC 20201